 The two fixed priority scheduling policies are very similar in their nature, and under most conditions they will behave in an identical manner.
 It is important to remember that while SCHED_RR has a time quantum associated with the process, when that time quantum expires the process will only yield the CPU if there currently is a ready-to-run process of equal priority in one of the fixed priority scheduling policies.
-If there is no ready-to-run process of equal priority, the scheduler will determine that the original SCHED_RR process is still the highest priority process ready to run on this CPU and the same process will again be selected for execution.
+If there is no ready-to-run process is still the highest priority process ready to run on this CPU and the same process will again be selected for execution.